 Shue graduated from the Institute of Genetics and Developmental Biology in Beijing, under the supervision of Dr. Liangbiao Chen.
 Her thesis mainly focused on the mechanism of cold adaptation in Antarctic fish and the relationship with retrotransposon amplification.
 Currently, she is studying the formation of insulator bodies and their role in gypsy insulator function.

 Juanma performed his thesis work on the chromatin structure of metaphase chromosomes at the Universidad Autónoma de Barcelona in the laboratory of Dr. Joan Ramon Daban.
 He went on to perform postdoctoral work on mitotic bookmarking of transcription factors in Kenneth Zaret’s laboratory at the University of Pennsylvania.
 Juanma studied the regulation of insulator-dependent looping interactions.
-He is currently a Scientist at Leidos.
+He is currently an R&D Scientist at Leidos.

 Ezequiel pioneered the study of RNA-binding protein and mRNA localization dynamics in trypanosomes for his thesis work at the Universidad de San Martin in Buenos Aires, Argentina under the supervision of Dr. Daniel Sanchez.
 Ezequiel studied the role of AGO2 in transcriptional control and functional interaction with LaminB to regulate chromatin topology.
 He is currently an Assistant Professor at Institute IFIBYNE – Ciudad Universitaria.

 Margarita graduated with a B.S. in Biochemistry and Molecular Biology from University of Maryland, Baltimore County.
 At UMBC, she worked in the laboratory of Dr. Michelle Starz-Gaiano examining the mechanisms of coordinated cell migration in Drosophila.
-Margarita studied the role of RNA-binding protein Shep in gypsy insulator function.
+Margarita studied the role of RNA-binding protein Shep in gypsy insulator regulation.
 She is currently a Ph.D. student at the University of Michigan.

 Madoka identified a novel role for splicing factors in heterochromatin formation in fission yeast during her thesis work in Tokio Tani’s laboratory at Kumamoto University.
 She took a structure/function approach to analyze AGO2 activity and turnover.
 She is currently Medical Science Liaison at Biogen.